Arbitrage-Free Pricing Of Derivatives In Nonlinear Market Models: A BSDE Approach to Nonlinear Pricing

 \subsection{BSDE for the Ex-dividend Price}

-Our next goal is to derive the BSDE for the ex-dividend price $p^e(x,\cC )$ introduced in Definition~\ref{defprice3}.
-We maintain the assumption that $x \geq 0$.
-Recall that, for a fixed $t$, the hedger's ex-dividend price is implicitly given by the equality $\wt {V}^l_T( x_t (x), p^e_t , \phi^t , \cC^t)=x_t(x)$ where $x_t (x) = x B^l_t$ and the discounting is done using the process $\cB^t_{\cdot}(x_t(x))$ given by \eqref{eq:discFactc}.
-We henceforth assume that the pricing problem is local.
+Our next goal is to derive the BSDE for the ex-dividend price $p^e(x,\cC)$ introduced in Definition~\ref{defprice3}.
+As in Section \ref{sec6.1}, we work under the assumption that $x \geq 0$.
+Recall that, for a fixed $t$, the hedger's ex-dividend price is implicitly given by the equality $\wt {V}^l_T(x_t(x),p^e_t,\phi^t,\cC^t)=x_t(x)$ where $x_t(x)=x B^l_t$ and the discounting is done using the process $\cB^t_{\cdot}(x_t(x))$ given by \eqref{eq:discFactc}.
+We henceforth assume that the valuation problem is local.
 This assumption is essential for validity of Lemma \ref{lemm5.2} and Proposition \ref{prop5.2}, so it cannot be relaxed.